Concise Outlines for a Complex Logic: A Proof Outline Checker for TaDA (Full Paper): Proof Outline Language

 The rule classification depends on the proof search capabilities of the verification tool that is used to check the proof outline.
 We use Viper~\cite{MuellerSS16}, which provides a high degree of automation for standard separation logic and, thus, allows us to focus on the specific aspects of TaDA\@.

 In the rest of this section, we give an overview of the Voila proof outline language and, in particular, discuss which TaDA rules are supported as syntax-driven, key, and bridge rules.
-Voila's grammar can be found in the appendix, showing that Voila strongly resembles TaDA, but requires fewer technical details.
+Voila's grammar can be found in \appref{voila_grammar}, showing that Voila strongly resembles TaDA, but requires fewer technical details.

 \paragraph{Expressions and Statements.}

 Voila supports all of TaDA's programming language constructs, including variables and heap locations, primitive types and operations thereon, atomic heap reads and writes, loops, and procedure calls.
 Consequently, Voila supports the corresponding syntax-driven TaDA rules.